cacticrown/VectorWolf/README.md

 # VectorWolf

 **VectorWolf** is a small, lightweight game engine/framework I built primarily for making my own games.
-It’s simple, quick to set up, and gives you full control.
+It’s simple, modular and gives you full control.

 ## Features

-- **Scene-Entity-Component system**
+- **Scene-Entity-Component structure**
 - **Rendering system** with an API for custom renderers
 - **Easy to extend** – modular and flexible structure